 Oregon has had a horrible year with wildfires but I haven't heard ANYTHING about the wildlife or who is looking after them or helping the animals.
 Can you tell me WHO?
 I don't have a lot of faith in ODFW, who normally just checks for licensing for fishing and hunting.
 I don't see them rescuing animals!

-Clatsop County Oregon Posted 10 months ago
+Clatsop County OR Posted about 1 year ago

 I'm building a shed that has to be built of non-combustible materials.
 Concrete slab, fire treated studs and rafters, fire-treated plywood for wall and roof sheathing, HardiPlank siding and trim, asphalt shingles.